-- 1. High school dances are to last no later than 12 midnight. - 2.
-Junior high students will not attend high school dances.
-High school dances will be open only to Hobbs High School students unless prior administrative approval has been received. - 3.
-Regular school discipline policies will be observed. - 4.
-Students may not leave and re-enter the dance. - 5.
-Students will be required to provide current student Hobbs High School ID cards.
+- 1. The number of Middle School dances will be established yearly from input of the School Improvement Team and the principal.
+The number of dances is not to exceed Four per school year.
+The principal will make the final determination. - 2.
+Middle School dances are to last no later than 10 p.m.
+High School dances are to last no later than 12 midnight. - 3.
+Middle School dances may be attended by any Hobbs Middle School student attending school and have not been suspended.
+Middle School students will not attend high school dances.
+High school dances will only be open to Hobbs High School students unless prior administrative approval has been received. - 4.
+Regular school discipline policies and school dress code will be observed. - 5.
+Students may not leave and re-enter the dance. - Middle School dances will be chaperoned by parents/legal guardians as well as staff members. - 7.
+Students will be required to provide identification cards.